FabLabLimerick/fablablimerick.github.io/app/_posts/events/2015-12-19-EVENT-Open-Event-December.md

 imageoriginal: "CreativeTools"
 ---

 Limerick Fab Lab presents a Christmas Open Evening - with a flurry of exciting and innovative technologies on offer, to soothe your shopping-flustered souls with some fun for all ages!
+Check out our open source digital fabrication machines in action - design your own unique decorations at our Laser mini-workshops, see 3D printing Christmas decorations - and many more!

-Check out our open source digital fabrication machines in action - design your own unique decorations - 3D printing Christmas decorations, Laser mini-workshop, LED kits at our mini solder station - and many more!
+This event has free admission and no previous reservation is required.

-Come along for some digital Christmas cheer!
+**Come along for some digital Christmas cheer!**